evelinehong/LBF/README.md

     @inproceedings{hong2021weakly,
-      title     = {Learning by Fixing: Solving Math Word Problems with Weak Supervision}, author    = {Hong, Yining and Li, Qing and Ciao, Daniel and Huang, Siyuan and Zhu, Song-Chun}, booktitle = {Proceedings of the The Thirty-Fifth AAAI Conference on Artificial Intelligence, {AAAI-21}},
+      title     = {Learning by Fixing: Solving Math Word Problems with Weak Supervision}, author    = {Hong, Yining and Li, Qing and Ciao, Daniel and Huang, Siyuan and Zhu, Song-Chun}, booktitle = {Proceedings of the Thirty-Fifth AAAI Conference on Artificial Intelligence, {AAAI-21}},
       year      = {2021}
     }
     @inproceedings{Li2020ClosedLN,
-      title={Closed Loop Neural-Symbolic Learning via Integrating Neural Perception, Grammar Parsing, and Symbolic Reasoning}, author={Qing Li and Siyuan Huang and Yining Hong and Y. Chen and Y. Wu and S. Zhu}, journal={The Thirty-eighth International Conference on Machine Learning}, year={2020}
+      title={Closed Loop Neural-Symbolic Learning via Integrating Neural Perception, Grammar Parsing, and Symbolic Reasoning}, author={Qing Li and Siyuan Huang and Yining Hong and Y. Chen and Y. Wu and S. Zhu}, journal={Proceedings of the Thirty-eighth International Conference on Machine Learning}, year={2020}
     }